Uber signs auto discount, financing accord with China dealership Yongda

 The deal comes as the fast-growing San Francisco-based company faces intensifying competition in its efforts to expand in the potentially lucrative Chinese market.
 Kuaidi Dache and Didi Dache - two richly-funded startups that share roughly 99 percent of the ride-hailing market in China - recently merged in a $6 billion tie-up.

-Yongda said it would set aside at least hundreds of millions of yuan to fund the program, and that the two companies have already rolled out the purchase incentives on German auto maker Volkswagen AG’s (VOWG_p.DE) Audi and Volkswagen models.
+Yongda said it would set aside at least hundreds of millions of yuan to fund the programme, and that the two companies have already rolled out the purchase incentives on German auto maker Volkswagen AG’s Audi and Volkswagen models.

 Reporting by Gerry Shih; Editing by Kenneth Maxwell